 The consumer confidence indicator in Slovenia went up to a four-month high of -12 in January 2020 from -14 in the previous month.
 Expectations improved regarding the country’s economic situation (-14 vs -19 in December); household's financial situation (-3 vs -5); unemployment (16 vs 18) and major purchases (-21 vs -23).
 On the other hand, saving prospects deteriorated (-17 vs -15).
 Slovenia Consumer Confidence - data, historical chart, and calendar of releases - was last updated on February of 2020 from its official source.

 Consumer Confidence in Slovenia averaged -18.53 points from 1996 until 2020, reaching an all time high of 2 points in January of 2018 and a record low of -45 points in September of 2012.
 This page provides the latest reported value for - Slovenia Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.

-Consumer Confidence in Slovenia is expected to be -10.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Slovenia to stand at -16.00 in 12 months time.
-In the long-term, the Slovenia Consumer Confidence is projected to trend around -19.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Slovenia is expected to be -12.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Consumer Confidence in Slovenia to stand at -15.00 in 12 months time.
+In the long-term, the Slovenia Consumer Confidence is projected to trend around -15.00 points in 2021 and -19.00 points in 2022, according to our econometric models.